Damigah/Web-App-DevOps-Project/README.md

 Please check **Dockerfile** and **requirements.txt** in the main branch for the files.

 ### **Terraform**
+Terraform will be the foundation for provisioning an Azure Kubernetes Service (AKS) cluster using infrastructure as code (IaC).

 **Networking**
 Provisioning the network for the AKS cluster is essential to make sure the networking services in Azure functions to your liking.
 To build the infrastructure it is advisable to use variables, main and outputs terraform files.